Going Bald? Here's What You Need to Know (From Someone Who's Been There)

 Shave It All Off

-Some take hair loss seriously; they feel unattractive, get depressed, and worse, even consider ending their life.
+Some take hair loss seriously.
+I get it.
+I felt unattractive, and my confidence tanked.
 It's understandable.
 Losing your hair can ruin your confidence, especially if you're in the late stages of male pattern baldness or are bald on top with hair on the sides, George Costanza style.

 When you buy the FlexSeries Pro you'll get: